URGENT - If your home flooded or you know someone who did please read:

 A flood event is like a mass demolition event

-Information regarding worlds best practice flood resilient rebuild materials and techniques was readily available from the Queensland Reconstruction Authority (QRA).
+Information regarding worlds best practice flood resilient rebuild materials and techniques were readily available from the Queensland Reconstruction Authority (QRA).
 With the generous support of James Davidson, the technical lead architect of the Qld RA, Mullum Cares was able to share this expert information with local residents who were willing and able to investigate rebuilding as an act of preparing for the next major flood.

 Mullum Cares mantra = predictable waste is often avoidable waste.